vvilliamperez/tiger-zhou-photoframe/README.md

 After some frustration, I realized the device runs **Android** and decided to gain ADB access.

-I couldn't find the exact model on Amazon, but from the [Google Play listing for vPhoto](https://play.google.com/store/apps/details?id=com.waophoto.smartphoto&hl=en_US&pli=1), it's made by **Shenzhen Fujia Technology Co., Ltd.**
+I couldn't find the exact model on Amazon, but it appears to manufactured by a **Tiger-Zhou UG** while the app from the [Google Play listing for vPhoto](https://play.google.com/store/apps/details?id=com.waophoto.smartphoto&hl=en_US&pli=1), is made by **Shenzhen Fujia Technology Co., Ltd.**

 ---